2022 ICAHN Annual Conference

 This breakout session is for all new Fellows and mentors who are participating in the ICAHN Rural Health Fellowship.
 Fellows from previous cohorts are also invited to meet and greet the new class.
 Discussion will focus on project and team development and how to use the resources provided through the Fellowship.

-- 2:00 - 2:15 p.m. - Announcement of the Community Project Award, President's Award, and Special Partner Awards (Chancellor Ballroom) - Video presentations
+- 2:00 - 2:15 p.m. - Announcement of the Special Partner Award, Presidential Award, and Lifetime Achievement Award, with special recognition of outgoing Board President Paul Skowron (Chancellor Ballroom)

-- 2:15 - 3:10 p.m. - "A View from the Hill: Rural Health Policy Updates" - Presented by Carrie Cochran-McClain, Chief Policy Officer, National Rural Health Association (Chancellor Ballroom)
+- 2:15 - 3:10 p.m. - "A View from Hill: Rural Healthcare Policy Updates" - Presented by Carrie Cochran-McClain, Chief Policy Officer, National Rural Health Association (Chancellor Ballroom)

 The National Rural Health Association will provide information on the state of healthcare in rural America from a policy standpoint.
 Participants will hear about the initiatives NRHA is focusing on to impact the provision of rural health, as well as have an opportunity provide input on future policy directions.
 Carrie is the head lobbyist for NRHA and is responsible for driving the policy agenda for rural health.
 She has more than 20 years of experience working in federal health policy development, including leadership roles at Health Management Associates, the U.S. Department of Health and Human Services, and the Federal Office of Rural Health Policy.